Adaora Adimora: Death

 Adaora Adimora died from cancer on January 1, 2024, at the age of 67.

 Awards and honors

 In 2009, Adimora was named one of the top 100 African American leaders by The Root.
 She received the Mary Turner Lane Award in 2011.
 She was elected a member of the National Academy of Medicine in 2019.
 Adimora was also awarded the HIVMA Clinical Educator Award in 2020.

+In 2025, the HIV Medical Association (HIVMA) renamed their HIVMA Citation Award to the Adaora Adimora Citation Award in honor of her death.
+The award recognizes important contributions made towards HIVMA as well as significant efforts made to end HIV as an epidemic.